The following Garden features are currently closed: boulder bubbler, runnel, willow tunnel, logs for climbing and hiding.

-The Garden's 27th garden, the Nature Play Garden, features a series of multisensory areas.
+Your family will love running up and down the hills at the Garden's 27th garden, the Nature Play Garden.
+The garden features a series of multisensory areas.
 It has sugar maple, aspen, and redbud groves and an expansive lawn that has a runnel, rolling hills, a willow tunnel, boulders for climbing, and natural “rooms” defined by arborvitae and hornbeams.
-Renowned landscape designer Mikyoung Kim provided the concept vision for the Nature Play Garden; Terry Ryan of Jacobs/Ryan Associates adapted the design, which incorporates native plants.

 Horticulturists selected the garden’s flowers and trees for qualities such as color, scent, texture, and even sound (the sweetgum trees have seedpods that rattle); more than half of the perennials are new to the Chicago Botanic Garden.

-The Nature Play Garden hills, lawn, and stream are open mid-April through mid-November (closed in winter).
-This Garden is heavily used.
-Parts of the garden may be closed any time of year for resting.
+The Nature Play Garden hills and lawn are open mid-April through mid-November (closed in winter).

 The Learning Center and Nature Play Garden is made possible by the generous support of the Grainger Foundation; Astellas USA Foundation; Arthur D. Collins, Jr., and the Collins Family Foundation; the Hunter Family; ITW; an anonymous donor; the Woman’s Board of the Chicago Horticultural Society; the Guild of the Chicago Botanic Garden; the Public Museum Capital Grants Program, Illinois Department of Natural Resources, Illinois State Museum; the Harris Family Foundation; and Cate and Rick Waddell.